pentandra/lifepreserver/items/static/blog/pentandra-joins-the-w3c-rosc/index.md

 We are really excited to be part of this change in the way research has been disseminated for hundreds of years.

-PS---We live in a world of acronym soup, and when we saw the acronym for ROSC we had a good laugh.
+PS: We live in a world of acronym soup, and when we saw the acronym for ROSC we had a good laugh.
 We have been working on a soon-to-be-open-source project composed of the domain-agnostic guts of Geungle---essentially based on the model of a case.
 We have named the project ROC.
 A funny coincidence of similar naming! _(Watch for an announcement about ROC soon!)_